 I first read To Kill a Mockingbird when I was in high school.
 It was a time when our nation was in the midst of a heated struggle for civil rights.

-There were marches, sit-ins, and violent confrontations with police in places like Arkansas, Mississippi, Alabama, and Georgia.
+There were marches, sit-ins, and violent confrontations with police in Arkansas, Mississippi, Alabama, and Georgia.

-For a kid growing up in Kansas, it all seemed so remote, so isolated from the reality that I was familiar with.
+For a kid growing up in Kansas, it all seemed so remote, so isolated from the reality with which I was familiar.

 To Kill a Mockingbird left a profound impression on me and the lessons I learned from reading it helped define the way I have lived my life.

-Instead, many American schools have chosen to embrace Marxist-inspired Critical Race Theory, which posits that “race is a social construct” and that racism is “systemic.”
+Instead, many American schools have embraced Marxist-inspired Critical Race Theory, which posits that “race is a social construct” and that racism is “systemic.”
 CRT reformulates the old Marxist dialectic of oppressor and oppressed, replacing the class categories of bourgeoisie and proletariat with white and minority identity categories.

 Instead, I prefer to reexamine the positive messages about race, civility, and tolerance that I found in To Kill a Mockingbird.

-The book, which was written just as the Civil Rights Movement was getting underway in the United States in the early sixties, tells the story of incidents that take place in Maycomb, Alabama, in the 1930s.
+The book, written just as the Civil Rights Movement was getting underway in the United States in the early sixties, tells the story of incidents in Maycomb, Alabama, in the 1930s.
 The narrator is Scout Finch, a six-year-old girl whose father, Atticus, is a prominent lawyer in the town.

 Atticus agrees to defend Tom Robinson, a black man falsely accused of raping a white woman, which makes the Finch family social pariahs.
 The book follows Scout for three years as she and her brother, Jem, learn to navigate the racism in their community.